-His doctoral work (St Andrews, 2017), explored the complex kinship trajectories of men - as lovers, fathers and grandfathers - in the Commonwealth of Dominica.
-He curates the 'Fathermen' blog which stands as the extroverted twin to this project - http://fathermen.blogspot.co.uk.
+Adom's PhD research (St Andrews, 2017) explored the complex kinship trajectories of men - as sons, lovers, fathers and grandfathers - in the Commonwealth of Dominica.
+He curates the 'Fathermen' blog which stands as the extroverted twin to this project .

-Before joining Goldsmiths Adom held a postdoctoral fellowship with the Institute of Latin American Studies (ILAS) at The School of Advanced Study.
-Here he developed a survey of Senate House Library's extensive Caribbean studies collections - https://ilas.sas.ac.uk/resources/caribbean-studies-collection.
+Before joining Goldsmiths Adom held a postdoctoral fellowship with the Institute of Latin American Studies (ILAS) at The School of Advanced Study, University of London.
+Here he developed a survey of Senate House Library's extensive Caribbean studies collections.

 Adom’s chapter, ‘Becoming Papa’ won the Emerys Peters Essay Prize (Manchester 2014) and features in the volume Parenthood Between Generations (Berghahn 2016).
-His essay, ‘Naming the Father and the Mystics of Kinship’, won the 2017 Council on Anthropology and Reproduction Essay Prize (American Anth’ Assoc) and is due to be published in The Journal of the Royal Anthropological Institute (2018).
+His essay, ‘Naming the Father and the Mystics of Kinship’, won the 2017 Council on Anthropology and Reproduction Essay Prize (American Anth’ Assoc) and has been published in The Journal of the Royal Anthropological Institute (2019).
 Another chapter, ‘Being Said/Seen to Care’, is forthcoming in Discourses in Latin America and The Caribbean (Palgrave 2018).

-Adom's current project, preliminarily entitled 'Surviving Storms', develops an inter-generational collaborative conversation on Dominican experiences of two hurricanes (David 1979 and Maria 2017).
-The Dominica Book Barrel project, which seeks to replenish some of Dominica's library stock following the devastation of hurricane Maria, is an extension of this project - https://dominicabookbarrelproject.wordpress.com
+The Dominica Book Barrel project, which seeks to replenish some of Dominica's library stock following Maria, is an extension of this project.